dio-av/twitch_community/README.md

 A project for the Devpost hackathon to provide a community tab implementations for twitch streamers interact with their followers.

+# Project Structure

+The Project uses some design patterns like the repository pattern for the postgreSQL database integration.
+The applications uses OAuth authentication, test containers for integration testing and a makefile for building.

 ## MakeFile

 Run build make command with tests